adhocteam/ClusterScrape/README.md

 docker build  -t clusterscrape . docker run -e "AWS_ACCESS_KEY_ID=<ACCESS KEY>" -e "AWS_SECRET_ACCESS_KEY=<SECRET>" clusterscrape:latest
 ```
 The app will run on port 4000 so make sure your load balancer is set up to route traffic appropriately.
-Ansible's `ec2_asg` has issues provisioning ASGs that work with ALBs, so classic ELBs are recommended for laod balancing.
+Ansible's `ec2_asg` has issues provisioning ASGs that work with ALBs, so classic ELBs are recommended for load balancing.
+You will also need a security group that will allow traffic on ports 4369 and 9100-9110 _between_ app instances

+#### Deploy process overview
+* A release will be built using [Distillery](https://github.com/bitwalker/distillery)
+* An RPM for the app will be built using [fpm](https://github.com/jordansissel/fpm)
+* An AMI for the release will be created using [Packer](https://github.com/hashicorp/packer)
+* An AWS launch configuration will be created for the release
+* The Autoscale group will be updated to use the new launch configuration, and the old instances will be cycled out.
+The ASG will be created automatically if it is not present.